jo-ap/TikhonovFenichelReductions.jl/docs/src/gettingstarted.md

 G = tfpv_groebner_basis(problem)
 ```

 Show the results: All possible slow-fast separation of rates
 ```@example 1
-print_tfpv(problem, idx)
+print_tfpv(problem, sf_separation)
 ```
-the corresponding irreducible components containing the slow manifold and their
+and the corresponding irreducible components containing the slow manifold and their
 Krull dimension
 ```@example 1
-print_varieties(V; dim_V=dim_V)
+print_varieties(V, dim_V)
 ```

 For further use, we need to make the variables (the system components and
 parameters) available in the Main namespace.
-Here we compute the reduction corresponding to TFPV 15, which is the
+Then, we can compute the reduction corresponding to TFPV 15, which is the
 Rosenzweig-MacArthur model.
 ```@example 1
 B, S, H = system_components(problem)
 α, β, γ, δ, η, ρ = system_parameters(problem)

 # instantiate reduction
-reduction = Reduction(problem, idx[15])
+reduction = Reduction(problem, sf_separation[15])
 ```

-To find the slow manifold, we can consider the affine variety.
+To find the slow manifold, we can consider the affine variety defined by the vanishing of
 ```@example 1
 V[15]
 ```
-This means the slow manifold is
+We can see, that there is only one irreducible component, so the slow manifold is
 ``\mathcal{V}(f^{(0)}) = \mathcal{V}(H) = \{(B,S,0) \mid B,S \in \mathbb{R}\}``
 with dimension ``s=2`` as desired:
 ```@example 1
 dim_V[15]
 ```
+We need to define the slow manifold explicitly in order to check whether the
+reduction exists.
+This also allows us to substitute the variables that got reduced according to
-Therefore, we can set the slow manifold accordingly.
+the slow manifold in the reduced system.
 ```@example 1
 set_manifold!(reduction, [B, S, 0])
 ```